Sen. Marsha Blackburn (R-TN)

 Rep. Markwayne Mullin (R-OK-02)

-Greg Murphy, MD (R) is a urologist, AUA member, and currently serving in the North Carolina State Legislature.
-He is running in a special election to fill the vacancy in North Carolina's 3rd Congressional District.
+Rep. Greg Murphy, MD is a urologist, AUA member, and recently won a special election to fill the vacancy in North Carolina's 3rd Congressional District.

 Rep. Frank Pallone (D-NJ-06)